apache/ozone/README.md

 ### Run Ozone from released artifact

-If you need a more realistic cluster, you can [download](https://ozone.apache.org/downloads/) the last (binary) release package, and start a cluster with the help of docker-compose:
+If you need a more realistic cluster, you can [download](https://ozone.apache.org/downloads/) the latest (binary) release package, and start a cluster with the help of docker-compose:

 After you untar the binary: